bg-write/javascript-cheatsheet/README.md

-# JavaScript Cheatsheet: An Ever-Evolving Beginner's Guide to JavaScript by Brady Gerber
+# JavaScript Cheatsheet: An Ever-Evolving Beginner's Guide to JS by Brady Gerber

 [![GitHub issues](https://img.shields.io/github/issues/bg-write/javascript-cheatsheet?style=flat-square)](https://github.com/bg-write/javascript-cheatsheet/issues)

 ![JavaScript 101](https://doodleipsum.com/700?bg=D96363&i=2950d197771be2105d7d9a91975907bc)

-## JavaScript (JS) in Two Sentences
+## JavaScript (JS) in Three Sentences

-JS was created by Netscape in 1995 as an extension of HTML for Netscape Navigator 2.0 to manipulate HTML documents and form validation.
-It is an interpreted language; unlike C, C#, and Java, JS needs an "interpreter" aka a web browser.
+JavaScript was created by Netscape in 1995 as an extension of HTML for Netscape Navigator 2.0 to manipulate HTML documents and form validation.
+JS is an interpreted language; unlike C, C#, and Java, JS needs an "interpreter" aka a web browser.
+If HTML is the skeleton and CSS is our skin, JS is our brain telling us to "do" stuff.

 ---

 ## Getting Started

-In `javascript.js`, you'll find all the topics in one file and broken up into different sections.
-This guide is not meant to be deployed; all you need to do is pull it up as a reference.
+In the `js-guides` folder, you'll find topics divided into different files.
+I initially wrote this guide as one single .js file but found it easier to read and digest the material by breaking down sections into their own files.
+This guide is not meant to be deployed.

 To add JS to an HTML file: